josefinabarofranco/miniproject2JosefinaBaro/README.md

 ### Output

 This project creates 3 graphs that have different information about stars.
+The graphs will be created in a charts folder.

 Graph one shows the Changing Radius of 4 different Stars Across Varying Distances.